Bumilangit Cinematic Universe: Films

-Volume 1

 Gundala (2019)

 Sancaka, an astraphobic son of an Indonesian factory worker who's now a security guard and mechanic in a newspaper printing factory, uses his superpowers to defeat the corrupt crime boss Pengkor.
 After his allies poison a large shipment of rice, Pengkor uses his undue political influence to force the local legislature's hand in passing a bill to approve the hasty production and distribution of an unproven antidote – unknowingly made by a pharmaceutical company he secretly owns – that will ultimately harm pregnant women.

 Bumilangit Studios, as the owner of Gundala's intellectual property, has been developing the idea of making a Gundala movie since 2014.
 The search for the right director and scriptwriter for Gundala was not easy, and took Bumilangit years to finally find the perfect match.
 On April 4, 2018, Joko Anwar was announced as the writer and the director for the film.
 He is one of Indonesia's most prolific and celebrated film directors.

 Joko Anwar admitted that the scriptwriting process for Gundala has been the hardest work of his career so far.
 Usually, he spends one to two months on a typical script, but he eventually ended up spending a total of seven months for this project.
 Reinterpreting Gundala's origin from the original 1969 comic, he reworked the story in a way that could attract millennials and Gen Z. Hasmi's comics and notes about Gundala helped him write the script.

 The film stars Abimana Aryasatya as Sancaka/Gundala, alongside Tara Basro, Bront Palarae, Ario Bayu, Cecep Arif Rahman, Rio Dewanto, and Muzakki Ramdhan.
-The film received positive reviews from audience and critics with praise for Abimana's performance, Anwar's direction, and the visual effects, costume design, and originality.
+The film received positive reviews from the audience and critics with praise for Abimana's performance, Anwar's direction, and the visual effects, costume design, and originality.
 Throughout its domestic run, the film garnered over 1.6 million admissions, with an estimate gross of $4.7 million.